univention/ucsschool-id-connector/docs/admin.rst

    When configuring |KLV| in detail, remember that the password hashes for LDAP and Kerberos authentication are collectively transmitted in one JSON object to one target attribute.
    This means it's all or nothing: all hashes are synced, even if empty.
    You can't select individual hashes.
-TODO Ole: better place for this?

 .. note::
    Please make sure that you configure all the mapped properties that the sending system sends, e.g.
-   ``displayName`` or so.
+   ``displayName``.
 If the sender sends more than the receiver is configured to process, you will end up with weird errors, e.g. ``404`` in the log.